-This Christmas many of us will share fewer gifts than usual.
+This Christmas some of us will share fewer gifts than usual.
 That is rightly a cause of sadness and regret.
 But let's take heart from today's story and pray instead that we would give and receive unexpected gifts.
 Anything offered to Jesus can be used for his glory.
 What treasures might you open as you worship the newborn king?

-Day 24: 'The Light shines in the darkness'
+Day 24: 24th December, Christmas Eve - John 1:1-14 'The Light shines in the darkness'